How would you life be different if you weren’t caught in the stronghold of your perfectionist and fear of failure?

 What would blossom internally and externally like flowers waiting to bloom if you could learn to let go and trust yourself, trust others, and trust life?

 I could include many other words to describe this personality type: risk-averse, conscientious, profoundly empathic, perfectionistic.
 These first three can serve us well when we learn how to wield the core of high sensitivity and regard it as a gift instead of a burden.
-But the last of these qualities – perfectionism – does not serve us.
+But the last of these qualities – perfectionism – typically does not serve us.

 The ego, however, will tell you a different story.
 The ego will tell you that your perfectionism has served you well, that it’s the belief that tells you that you’re not good enough that has pushed you to achieve and that many successes in your life are a result of the taskmaster that sits on your shoulder with a relentless whip telling you that you’re not good enough.
 This is the biggest myth that keeps perfectionists stuck.